-A petition requesting a revision to the annotation for Fenbendazole to expand the use to poultry.
-This petition requests an annotation to 7 CFR §205.603(a)(23)(i) to include laying hens and replacement chickens intended to become laying hens.
+A petition requesting a revision to the annotation for fenbendazole to expand the use to poultry was submitted to the NOSB in July 2019.
+The petition requests an annotation to 7 CFR §205.603(23)(i) to include laying hens and replacement chickens intended to become laying hens.